course-details-portlet

 Further on evaluation

-Oral exam: The groups receive a project brief as part of the last compulsory assignment.
+Oral exam: The groups receive a project brief that may be part of the last compulsory assignment.
 The group must implement a final full-stack project that solves the problem.
 The group must then present and defend the project orally.
-In the oral presentation, the students may also be asked to discuss specific parts of the code or even do some changes.
-The students will be given and individual letter grade based on their contribution and performance in the oral presentation.
-The fullstack project must be delivered before the oral presentation (information provided during the course).
+In the oral presentation, the students may also be asked to discuss specific parts of the code or even make some changes.
+The students will be given an individual letter grade based on their contribution and performance in the oral presentation.
+The full-stack project must be delivered before the oral presentation (information provided during the course).

 In the case of a failing grade, the student or group will receive a similar project for a new oral exam during the following semester.